Chromozon/Q2JumpRefresh/readme.md

   - Log file `server.txt` stores errors, warnings, info, and debug messages.
   - Log file `activity.txt` stores general server activity (players joining and leaving, players talking, etc.).
   - Log file `completions.txt` stores a record of every time a client completes a map.
+  - *TODO* I want to change storing completion times locally back to using userid
   - Map completion times and demos are stored in `C:/Quake2/jump/<port>/scores`.
   - There is a subfolder for each map, ex: `/scores/slipmap33/`, `/scores/ddrace/`, etc.
   - Inside each map subfolder are `<username>.time` files which store completion time, date, and number of completions.
   - Each map subfolder also contains a `<username>.demo` file.
 This is an arbitrary length replay.